 Hamlin Fistula Ethiopia continues to support 48 Midwifery Clinics where Ethiopian women can access quality maternal healthcare.
-There are plans to increase this number to 80 clinics in the next four years.
+There are plans to increase this number in the next four years.

 Every woman who suffers a fistula has been through trauma.
 Nine times out of 10, they have also lost their baby.
 Meanwhile, they are shunned by their communities and often by their families.

 It has always been Dr Catherine Hamlin’s dream to help these women rewrite their stories, from ones of loss and powerlessness, to ones of courage and hope.

 The rehabilitation centre at Desta Mender (meaning ‘Joy Village’) has continued to give women with more complex fistula injuries a place to heal with physiotherapy and counselling, and grow with education and training.

 These lessons are a stepping stone to greater independence and opportunity.
 This year, we saw 336 women return to their homes following specialised counselling, recovered enough to thrive in community life.
 All had new skills and independence.

 There were 43 women who underwent Hamlin’s three-month Rehabilitation and Reintegration program.
 Some received Hamlin facilitated government grants to set up their own small businesses.

 By 2022, these uniquely individual three-month programs will be provided to five times as many women.
 In the next two years, the team at Desta Mender plan to establish a Fistula Survivor Association and provide more support visits to reintegrated women.